cse-sim/cse/doc/src/docs/input-structure.md

 ### System Variables

 _System Variables_ are built-in operands with useful values.
 To avoid confusion with other words, they begin with a \$.
 Descriptions of the CSE system variables follow.
 Capitalization shown need not be matched.
 Most system variables change during a simulation run, resulting in the _variations_ shown; they cannot be used where the context will not accept variation at least this fast.
-(The [Input Data Section](#input-data) gives the _variability_, or maximum acceptable variation, for each object member.)
+(The [Input Data Section][input-data] gives the _variability_, or maximum acceptable variation, for each object member.)

 ---